-Tensed about what disqualifies you from filing bankruptcies?
+What disqualifies you from filing for Bankruptcy?

 Failure to Complete Credit Counseling